spookier/ytb-volume-controller/README.md

-#### Google Chrome extension that allows you more control over the audio for YouTube videos
+#### Google Chrome extension that allows you more control over the value for the audio for YouTube videos (work in progress)